Car Insurance for Winter Storage: Can You Drop Coverage or Lower Rates?

 • Mileage caps limit use once back on the road

-• Enclosed, climate-controlled storage is often required
+• Enclosed, locked garage storage is typically required

 • Some specialty policies aren't available in all states

 For a deeper look at how vehicle value affects your coverage decisions, see our guide on when to drop full coverage on older vehicles — many of the same principles apply to collector cars.
+You can also explore a detailed comparison of classic and collector car insurers to find the right fit.

 Trusted by Thousands